USS Beale (DD-471): 1962–1968

 After an additional year of service along the East Coast and in the West Indies, Beale completed preparations in November 1963 to embark upon her first major overseas deployment in more than half a decade.
 On the 29th, she stood out of Norfolk on her way across the Atlantic Ocean.
-The warship arrived in Pollensa Bay, Majorca, on 11 December and relieved McCaffrey (DD-860) the following afternoon.
+The warship arrived in Pollença Bay, Mallorca, on 11 December and relieved McCaffrey (DD-860) the following afternoon.
 During her first eight weeks with the 6th Fleet, normal activities such as exercises and port visits occupied her time.
 Early in February 1964, however, orders sent her to the eastern Mediterranean where she joined a contingency force brought together in response to trouble on the island of Cyprus.
 Service with the contingency force received her undivided attention until the first week in March.
 Afterwards, Beale made a six-day liberty call at Istanbul, Turkey, and then returned to sea for further duty in the eastern Mediterranean, an assignment that included NATO exercises in the Ionian Sea.
 Late in March, she returned to the western portion of the "middle sea", where she spent the remaining six weeks of her deployment.
 Completing turnover formalities at Pollensa Bay near the end of the second week in May, Beale transited the Strait of Gibraltar on the 14th and shaped a course for Hampton Roads.

 Ten days later, she arrived at Norfolk and commenced post-deployment standdown.
 The destroyer remained in port for over a month, getting underway again early in July for an Independence Day visit to Baltimore, Maryland Following the celebration, she embarked upon the familiar routine of training missions along the East Coast and in the West Indies.
 That employment took up her time for the remainder of 1964, while a regular overhaul at Norfolk occupied her during the first few months of 1965.
 After refresher training out of Guantanamo Bay in the summer of 1965, Beale resumed normal operations from Norfolk.